actions-marketplace-validations/saitejach127_rewards/README.md

 ### no inputs and outputs

+To check the points by repo level Goto https://reward-keeper.herokuapp.com/repo/username_repoName <br />
-To check the number of points gained by you on open source check at https://reward-keeper.herokuapp.com/rewards/your-username
+To check the points gained by a particular user Goto https://reward-keeper/user/username <br />

 ## Example usage
 `uses : saitejach127/rewards@v2`